biocore/American-Gut/md/beyond_bacteria_top_taxa.md

 suppress colonic inflammation
 ([ref](http://www.ncbi.nlm.nih.gov/pubmed/22517765)).

-Because of butyrate’s positive effects on GI tract health, bacterial species that produce butyrate, such as R. intestinalis, are likely important players in maintaining intestinal health.
+Because of butyrate's positive effects on GI tract health, bacterial species that produce butyrate, such as R. intestinalis, are likely important players in maintaining intestinal health.
 R. intestinalis is not as well characterized as other members of the gut microbiome, but a recent study demonstrated that R.